vvscode/docs/docs/tutorials/net/receive-an-sms-with-the-sinch-net-server-side-sdk-pt-2.md

 title: "Receive an SMS with the Sinch .NET server-side SDK - Pt.
 2"
 excerpt: "Use Sinch .NET server-side SDK to receive SMS to your Web API application."
 ---
 In this second part of the tutorial, we’ll be using the Sinch .Net server-side SDK to receive SMS to your Web API application.
-If you haven’t already, `check out the first part here <send-sms-c>`.
+If you haven’t already, [check out the first part here](doc:send-sms-c).

 ## Rent number